AlexTISYoung/snipar/docs/guide.rst

 It takes as input the :ref:`summary statistics <sumstats_text>` files output by :ref:`gwas.py <gwas.py>`
 and LD-scores for the SNPs (as output by :ref:`ibd.py <ibd.py>` or by LDSC).
-It applies a method-of-moments based estimator that accouts for the known sampling variance-covariance of the effect estimates, and for the correlations between effect estimates of nearby SNPs due to LD.
+It applies a method-of-moments based estimator that accounts for the known sampling variance-covariance of the effect estimates, and for the correlations between effect estimates of nearby SNPs due to LD.

 Note that this is different to genetic correlation as estimated by LDSC.
 LDSC attempts to use LD-scores to estimate